-Include date, time and/or text of your choice to be viewed on the image.
+Include date, time, and/or text of your choice to be viewed on the image.
+The text field can be used to display various information, for example bit and frame rates.
+To display the bit rate (in Mbit/s), type "#B Mbit/s" in the text field.
+For more information, please refer to the online help 2.
 The color of the text may be set to white or black, while background color may be set to white, black, transparent or semitransparent.
 The position of the text is set either to the top or the bottom of the image.

-Video stream
+Video Stream